radiantlogic-v8/documentation-new/documentation/deployment/deployment-topics.md

 Configure the `ADAPLB` data source on each cluster to point to the **Primary Cluster's REST Load Balancer endpoint**.
 This is the cluster which hosts the **central replication journal** and manages all **topology changes**.

-To configure this data source on Identity Data Management 8.1.4 and higher, select Other > Load balancer ADAP as the data source.
+To configure this data source on Identity Data Management 8.1.4 and higher, select Other > Load balanced ADAP as the Data Source type.

 Example configuration: